jrseti/FluxDensities/README.md

 log(S) = a0 + a1 log(νG) + a2[log(νG)]2 + a3[log(νG)]3 + · · ·

-This project is also an exercise in creating a data set and also displaying the data as a graph, automatically popping up a new page in the user's default browser.
+This project is also an exercise in creating a data set and also displaying the data as an interactive graph, automatically popping up a new page in the user's default browser.

 Highcharts (https://www.highcharts.com/) is used to create the graph.